 If they refuse, the local West Virginia authority or sheriff will have to ask them to leave and impound their belongings if they still won't budge.

-Can You Sell a House in Foreclosure in West Virginia?
+Can You Sell a House in Foreclosure West Virginia?

 Yes.
-You can sell your home in foreclosure in West Virginia, but unlike selling a typical property, you are bound by time constraints considering the bank wants paid.
+You can sell your West Virginia home in foreclosure, but unlike selling a typical property, you are bound by time constraints considering the bank wants paid.

 Selling a house while facing foreclosure has many advantages, and they are as follows: